-Modular representation theory is the representation theory of finite groups over a field of prime characteristic p.
+In this course, modular representation theory is the representation theory of finite groups over a field of prime characteristic p dividing the group order.
 It is very different from the characteristic zero theory which most undergraduates are exposed to in a first course, though there is a rich interplay between the two.
 If G is a finite group of Lie type such as $\operatorname{GL}n(\mathbf{F}q)$ then the normaliser of a Sylow subgroup is a Borel subgroup, and more generally parabolic subgroups are normalisers of certain p-subgroups.
 Since the parabolic subgroups play such an important role in other areas of representation theory (including the theory of automorphic forms) it is not surprising that the normalisers of p-groups should play an important role in the representation theory of arbitrary finite groups.
-What is surprising is the Brauer correspondence, a deep connection between the representation theory of G and normalisers of p-subgroups, an altogether new phenomenon in the modular theory.
-More recently, beginning with work of Lascoux, Leclerc and Thibon, deep connections have been found with the representation theory of quantum groups and modular representation theory of (for example) of the symmetric group.
+What is surprising is the so-called Brauer correspondence, a deep connection between the representation theory of G and normalisers of p-subgroups, an altogether new phenomenon in the modular theory.
+More recently, beginning with work of Lascoux, Leclerc and Thibon, deep connections have been found with the representation theory of quantum groups and modular representation theory of the symmetric group or of certain finite-dimensional diagrammatic algebras coming from physics (such as the partition algebra or the Temperley-Lieb algebra).

 Taking a step back, the first really major developments came with Richard Brauer, who from 1935 onwards exploited this rich and virtually untapped area of mathematics.
 Brauer's methods were mainly character-theoretic.
 What is now called the theory of Brauer characters determines the composition factors of the representation but, unlike the situation over $\mathbf{C}$ , not the equivalence type.
-One of Brauer's main goals was finding numerical constraints on the orders and internal structure of finite simple groups, and his methods were later used by Glauberman and others in the Classification program for finite simple groups.
+One of Brauer's main goals was finding numerical constraints on the orders and internal structure of finite simple groups, and his methods were later used by Glauberman and others in the Classification of finite simple groups.

-The next revolution in the theory came with Sandy Green, who considered the modules themselves.
-His techniques were completely different to those of Brauer, and his main goals lay in understanding the modules ring-theoretically, rather than Brauer who worked mostly with characters and their blocks (a set of equivalence classes of characters).
+The next revolution in the theory came with J.A.
+(Sandy) Green, who considered the modules themselves.
+His techniques were completely different to those of Brauer, and his main goals lay in understanding the modules ring-theoretically, rather than Brauer who worked mostly with characters and their blocks (for him, this was merely a set of equivalence classes of characters).
 The aim of this course is to give a flavour of both classical techniques of Brauer and the more modern techniques of Green.
-We'll discuss Brauer characters, defect groups, blocks, decomposition numbers as well as projective and injective modules (as time allows).